-Operators often use the words “sales” and “occupancy” interchangeably.
+Senior living operators often use the words “sales” and “occupancy” interchangeably.
 While closing sales is a key component of growing occupancy, sustainable results require a more collaborative strategy.
-Occupancy = Sales +/- Service Delivery +/- Retention.
-Let’s break down each component:
+Occupancy involves sales AND marketing alignment, effective service delivery, and strong retention efforts.

 Are you delivering the services promised in your collaterals?
-There are silent move-outs due to dissatisfaction that no one wants to talk about.
-It is easy to identify those who leave and move into a direct competitor, but others are disguised as;
+Many “silent” move-outs happen due to issues no one wants to talk about.
+Sure, some folks will move to a competitor.
+But what about people who move out for the following reasons:

-- Respites that don’t convert – they “tried out” the community but did not have a good enough experience to become a permanent resident,
+- Respites that don’t convert – they “tried out” the community but didn’t have a good enough experience to become a permanent resident

-Many dissatisfied residents simply stay but tell everyone that the community is not what they expected and they will share their disillusionment with their physicians, family and friends.
-So, they may not erode occupancy, but they will not help increase occupancy with referrals – resident and family referrals have one of the highest conversion rates of any source (30 – 35%).
+Even worse: Many dissatisfied residents simply stay, but they tell everyone that the community is not what they expected.
+They share their disillusionment with their physicians, family, and friends.
+No, they may not erode occupancy, but they won’t help increase occupancy with referrals.
+Remember, resident and family referrals have one of the highest conversion rates of any source (30 – 35%).

-If senior living operators spent as much time, focus and accountability on managing the backdoor as they do driving move-ins through the front door, occupancy & revenue would be far greater.
-Some ideas to proactively manage rising acuity and retain residents longer include:
+If senior living operators spent as much time managing the back door as they do driving move-ins through the front door, occupancy and revenue would be far greater.
+Some ideas to proactively retain residents longer include:

-- Invest in updated technology and software that monitors resident patters and health trends with predictive functions to detect changes before an incident or decline occurs.
+- Invest in updated technology and software that monitors resident patterns and health trends with predictive functions to detect changes before an incident or decline occurs.

 - Hold weekly resident tracking meetings to pro-actively manage resident care collaboratively.
 These meetings should include representatives from every department and always include input from caregiving staff.

-The bottom line is that if you only focus on the sales portion of the Occupancy Equation, you will miss 2/3 of your opportunity to grow your market share & profitability.
-If you would like recommendations to help in any of these areas, please contact Senior Living SMART.
-Let’s Chat
+If you only focus on the sales portion of the occupancy equation, you will miss 2/3 of your opportunity to grow your market share & profitability.